DamianReloaded/CoSoEnwiden/README.md

 # CoSoEnwiden
-Widens the Community firehose column in the Counter Social website
+Widens the 'Community Firehose' column on the Counter Social website.

 Installation:
 - Go to the chrome menu (the three vertical dots on the top right)